coq/ceps/text/subsingleton-elimination.md

 ## Generalize the syntactic criterion for being in `Prop` or `SProp`

-2. accept in `SProp` and `Prop` singleton types with arguments of the form `forall a:A, B` when `B` is recursively an `SProp` or `Prop`-subsingleton
-3. accept in `SProp` and `Prop` types with several constructors when (small) indices justify that the constructors are disjoint (section 5 of "Definitional Proof-Irrelevance without K")
+2. accept in `SProp` and `Prop` types with several constructors when (small) indices justify that the constructors are disjoint (section 5 of "Definitional Proof-Irrelevance without K")

 ## Dynamically recognizing subsingleton elimination for `Prop` and `SProp` in `match`

-4. This would require calling the subsingleton elimination checker dynamically when typing `match`.
+3. This would require calling the subsingleton elimination checker dynamically when typing `match`.

 # Detailed design for the `HProp` addition